dj0nny/express-knex-boilerplate/README.md

 ```
 For this project, the default database client is MySQL.
 List of supported clients by Knex: http://knexjs.org/guide/#node-js

-You can use multiple configuration based on your Node environment.
+You can use multiple configurations based on your Node environment.
 For example

 ```javascript
 module.exports = {